bazelbuild/continuous-integration/buildkite/README.md

 ### Using a specific version of Bazel

-The CI uses [Bazelisk](https://github.com/philwo/bazelisk) to support different versions of Bazel, too.
+The CI uses [Bazelisk](https://github.com/philwo/bazelisk) to support different versions of Bazel.
 You can specify a Bazel version for each pipeline (or even for individual platforms) in the pipeline Yaml configuration:

 ```yaml
 ---